htcondor/htcondor/docs/testing/ornithology/test_curl_plugin.rst

 The Ornithology framework solves this by defining all of its custom fixtures to cache at the class level -- all functions that are members of the same class share a common pool of fixtures.
-This makes the tests both easier to write and faster.
+This makes the tests both easier to write and faster, and it's why the tutorial starts off with the functions in a class.

-However, since the PyTest default *is* not to share fixtures between functions, some extensions -- ``pytest_httpserver`` -- only provide their default fixtures at the functional level.
+However, since the PyTest default *is* not to share fixtures between functions, some extensions -- including ``pytest_httpserver`` -- only provide their default fixtures at the functional level.
 (Why PyTest can't automagically convert, I don't know.)
 Basically, the ``with``/``yield`` construct holds a reference on the fixture even after the fixture function exits.

-(FIXME:
-Explain why that doesn't make it a globl.)
+(The ``yield`` makes the fixture function a generator [FIXME: link]; this can be detected [FIXME: link] by PyTest.
+For that kind of fixture, PyTest exhausts the generator by calling ``next`` repeatedly and ignoring the result, which implicitly dereferences all of them.)